-All console servers contain an SNMP Service (snmpd) which provides on-demand status information. snmpd is an SNMP agent that binds to a port and awaits requests from SNMP management software.
+All console servers contain an SNMP Service (snmpd) which provides status information on demand. snmpd is an SNMP agent that binds to a port and awaits requests from SNMP management software.
 Upon receiving a request, it processes the request(s), collects the requested information and/or performs the requested operation(s) and returns the information to the sender.